namratha-prabhu-prep/DSA/short-notes.md

   2. **Max heap**: value of a node should be >= to values of its children

   3. **Binary heap**:

+     * In practice Binary heaps are enough and we concentrate on binary min and binary max heaps.

      * Each node can have up to 2 children